12 Best Burr Coffee Grinders of 2022

 Finally, let’s talk briefly about burr material.
 There are two standard options, steel or ceramic.
 Ceramic burrs are harder than steel, so they last longer before they need to be replaced (8).
 But ceramics are also brittle, which means that ceramic burrs can break if your grinder is dropped or something harder than a coffee bean makes it into the hopper.
 We’re seeing steel more than ceramic these days, especially in higher-end grinders.

 This list is not exhaustive (i.e., there are hundreds of other grinders out there); however, these are the ‘top dawgs’ in the burr grinding space.
 Each is a good option in the end.
-But, the overwhelming industry favorite is Baratza Virtuoso Plus.
+But, the overwhelming industry favourite is Baratza Virtuoso Plus.

 It combines absolute precision with slow grinding/crushing power and is one of the quietest grinders on the market.
 This translates to an EXQUISITE cup of coffee.
 Let’s not forget that this grinder also received raving reviews from hundreds of coffee connoisseurs such as yourself – the people don’t lie.